Posted: SEPTEMBER 3, 2025

 3

-• In 2023, immigrants contributed $652 billion in taxes, including $275 billion to Social Security and Medicare accoring to research conducted by the American Immigration Council.
+• In 2023, immigrants contributed $652 billion in taxes, including $275 billion to Social Security and Medicare according to research conducted by the American Immigration Council

 • That’s about 17% of total contributions, almost exactly their share of the labor force.